-It is rightly said, “Prevention is better than cure.”
-That is why it is always a good idea to create a backup strategy to counteract data loss risks.
-If you are under a misconception that you have a full-proof plan and you can afford to do away with the backup plan, do not fall into the trap.
+It is always a good idea to create a backup CRM migration strategy to counteract data loss risks.
+If you are under a misconception that you have a full-proof CRM migration project plan and can afford to do away with the backup, do not fall into the trap.

-Here are the major data fields and groups that need to be backed up:
+Here are the major custom fields and groups that need to be backed up:

 - Customer databases

 - Generated reports

 - Generated exports

 Conducting a trial is always a welcome move when verifying the authenticity of the CRM migration tool.
 In short, it is always a good practice to perform data migration testing.